matecsaj/ebay_rest/README.md

 ##
 **Q:** How to get data from a response header?

-**A:** As is this library can't get the data, pick a workaround.
+**A:** It is not currently possible; it is an [open issue](https://github.com/matecsaj/ebay_rest/issues/38).
+Workarounds:
 1. In some cases, another call can get the information; a demonstration is in the [unit tests](https://github.com/matecsaj/ebay_rest/blob/main/tests/ebay_rest.py), search for test_sell_feed_create_inventory_task and task_id_new.
 2. You could fork this library, and hack the call you need, so that it returns that needed data.
+3. You could write code from scratch to make the RestFul call.
+##
+**Q:** How to upload a file?

+**A:** It is not currently possible; it is an [open issue](https://github.com/matecsaj/ebay_rest/issues/60).
+Workarounds:
+1. In some cases, another call can be made for each record instead of doing a bulk upload.
+2. You could fork this library, and hack the call you need, to force-feed it to your file location.
-3. You could write your only code from scratch to make the RestFul call.
+3. You could write code from scratch to make the RestFul call.
-* [Swagger](https://swagger.io/tools/swagger-codegen/) with OpenAPI contracts from eBay generate the core of this library, and they are not currently able to return response header data.
-Please ask eBay to solve the root problem; many voices will convince them of the need to act.

 ## Contributing
 * Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.